Interaction design students

 Great technology doesn't just solve problems—it puts real people at the center of the user experience.

 LVC’s Interaction Design degree (IXD) bridges the digital and physical—pixels, code, electronics and sensors, physical form—these are our tools.
 Behavior is our medium.
 Design interactions that solve business problems and meet users’ needs.
+Gain a base in design, coding, databases, web markup, 3D form, prototyping/fabrication, and electronics.

 Learn More About the Program

 When IXD majors go to work, they merge design and technology to improve the human experience.
 That means becoming an expert in topics including design, communications, electronics, data, programming, research and development, and project management.
 At LVC, you’ll gain skills in each of those in-demand fields.
-Double-major in the Digital Communications program and develop an even wider range of skills.
+Double-major in the Digital Media program and develop an even wider range of skills.

 Imagine It.
 Then Make It.